How baby behaviour and awareness are related

 What interests your baby

-Your baby will want to use things the ‘right’ way, and will start experimenting with objects to see what they’re for.
+Your baby will start experimenting with objects to see what they’re for.
 This might involve dropping your phone in the cat’s water dish or tipping the sugar bowl onto the rug.
-Everything will probably seem to end up in your baby’s mouth too, because this is how she likes to explore objects.
+Everything will probably end up in your baby’s mouth too, because this is how babies like to explore objects.
 Your baby might also do things like biting, pinching or hair-pulling just to find out what happens.

-At 6-12 months, your baby starts to understand cause and effect and begins to have some control over his behaviour.
-This is a good time to start setting gentle limits to form the basis of teaching your child positive behaviour in the future.
+Around 6-12 months is a good time to start setting gentle limits to form the basis of teaching your child positive behaviour in the future.
 For example, if your baby gets too close to the oven, you can say, ‘No, the oven is hot’.
-Then pick him up and move him to a safe area.
+Then pick your baby up and move them to a safe area.

-Your baby doesn’t understand danger, so it’s important to create a safe home environment for her, especially when she starts moving.
+Your baby doesn’t understand danger, so it’s important to create a safe home environment, especially when baby starts moving.
 For example, it might be best to use a gate or some other way of keeping your baby out of the kitchen and away from hot cooking surfaces.